Coronavirus digest: Germany warns delta variant will dominate 'by autumn' | DW | 18.06.2021

 Here's a roundup of the major coronavirus-related stories from around the world.

-Public Health England will now be able to offer COVID-19 vaccinations to everyone over the age of 18-years-old, authorities have said.
+Public Health England will now be able to offer COVID-19 vaccinations to everyone over the age of 18 years, authorities have said.

-The UK has given a COVID-19 jab to over 42 million people so far, adding up to 80% of the adult population, with over half getting both shots.
+The United Kingdom has administered COVID-19 jabs to more than 42 million people so far, or around 80% of the adult population, with over half having received both doses.

 However, the fast spread of the delta variantin the country has led to caution on lifting restrictions, with some countries enforcing travel bans to the UK.